 With its beautiful sandy beaches and luscious landscape, Belek is one of the best places to go in Turkey, especially if you’re a world-class golfer!

 Olympos is a favourite destination within Turkey, especially for backpackers.
 There is a stunning 5km beach as well as the ancient ruins which include a bath, a Roman theatre and much more.

-There’s your full Turkish travel with everything you need to know about Turkey!
+There’s your full Turkish travel with everything you need to know about places to visit in Turkey!
 Tell me below which 3 places to visit in Turkey are at the top of your list!

 Other articles you will love:

-- 23 Things To Do in Turkey That Shouldn’t Be Missed
+- Top Things To Do in Turkey That Shouldn’t Be Missed

-- 3 Unforgettable Things to do in Antalya, Turkey
+- Unforgettable Things To Do in Antalya, Turkey

 - Anzac Day in Gallipoli with Travel Talk Tours